5 Easy Ways To Find Wholesale Suppliers For Your Ecommerce Business

 However, you should avoid paying a membership fee to gain access to a directory as there are plenty of free ones to use.
 SourceLow for example is a newer (free to use) directory which is quickly attracting attention due to its modern, simple and user-friendly interface.
 Finding suitable suppliers is as easy as doing one quick search.

-Alternatively, wholesale marketplaces such as Alibaba are similar to directories but facilitate the actual sale between you (the buyer) and the wholesale company, whereas a directory simply directs the buyer to the wholesaler and transactions are conducted separately.
+Alternatively, wholesale marketplaces such as Overstock or Alibaba are similar to directories but facilitate the actual sale between you (the buyer) and the wholesale company, whereas a directory simply directs the buyer to the wholesaler and transactions are conducted separately.

 - Find a useful and free to use wholesale directory